Daleville, Alabama: Government

 Daleville is governed by a mayor and a city council of five members.
-The mayor in 2020 is Jayme Stayton, who is serving his second term.
+The mayor in 2020 is Jayme Stayton, serving his second term.
 The city council in 2020 is Kevin Turley, Jo Reese, Katheryne Horace, Jimmy Monk, Sr, and Alan Souders.
-The city is located in Alabama's Second Congressional District; its current representative (as of 2012) is Martha Roby (R).
-The city is split between two state senate districts (29 and 31) and two state house districts (91 and 93).
+The city is located in Alabama's Second Congressional District; its current representative (as of 2021) is Barry Moore (R).
+The city is split between two state senate districts (29 and 31) and three state house districts (87, 91 and 93).

 Utilities are provided through Alabama Power and the Pea River Co-op (Electricity), the city water department (water), Southeast Alabama Gas District (natural gas), CenturyLink (telephone/internet/video), Time Warner Cable (telephone/internet/video) and Troy Cable (telephone/internet/video).

 Daleville is protected by a full-time police department with seventeen officers, a volunteer fire department, and an advanced life support ambulance service/rescue squad.
-All three are provided by the Daleville Department of Public Safety led by Director Allen Medley.
+All three are provided by the Daleville Department of Public Safety led by Director John Crawford.
 The city also offers a community center, senior center, public library and convention center.